aziza-calm/srclatdoc/README.md

 # srclatdoc

-This is Latex code of my bachelor diploma.
+This is Latex code of my diploma (bachelor).